 Job Description Duties Summary Securing Travel, Protecting People - At the Transportation Security Administration, you will serve in a high-stakes environment to safeguard the American way of life.
 In cities across the country, you would secure airports, seaports, railroads, highways, and/or public transit systems, thus protecting America's transportation infrastructure and ensuring freedom of movement for people and commerce.
 For additional information about our agency please: Any offers of employment made pursuant to this announcement will be consistent with all applicable authorities concerning, including Presidential Memoranda, Executive Orders, interpretive U.S. Office of Management and Budget (OMB) and U.S. Office of Personnel Management (OPM) guidance, and Office of Management and Budget plans and policies concerning hiring.
 These authorities are subject to change.
 Responsibilities If selected for this position, you will serve as a Coordination Center Officer (CCO), performing all activities necessary for the successful implementation for all Coordination Center (CC) core functions for the Office of Security Operations (OSO), Transportation Security Administration (TSA), Department of Homeland Security (DHS).
 You will also hold primary responsibility for inputting data and creating basic reports.
 Duties include, but are not limited to: Supporting security from functions and operations such as Visible Intermodal Prevention and Response (VIPR), Playbook, Screening Passengers by Observation Techniques (SPOT) operations, Transportation Security Specialist - Explosives (TSS-E) operations, Travel Document Check (TDC) operations, and other activities and applicable operations.
 Coordinating and tracking the readiness status and maintaining working relationships with other related entities throughout TSA, including Headquarters and other airport operations to ensure effective coordination and sharing of necessary information, as determined by the Federal Security Director (FSD).
 Reviews emergency call information (e.g., bomb threat, breach, applicable Transportation Security Operations Center (TSOC) incidents, etc.) and transferring information in accordance with local procedures.
 Reviews incident reports for accuracy and completeness to ensure proper reporting procedures have been followed.
 Inputting incident report data using various systems such as PARIS.
 Assisting senior employees or supervisor in preparing reports and briefings on issues related to significant security incidents such as bomb threats, on-board disturbances, security access control events, airport screening operations, airport statistical data, and inspection and law enforcement activities.
 Determines the significance of events, follows incidents reporting guidelines (per TSOC guidance) and ensuring the delivery of information to appropriate recipient(s).
 Ensuring that superiors are aware of ongoing activities and recognizing the need to call to their attention important new information which may require further examination or action.
 Travel Required Occasional travel - A minimum of one (1) week of travel in a full-time duty status will be required within 90-days of entry on duty to complete TSA's in residence New Hire Training.
 This training will occur away from the employee's duty station of record.
 Employees will be paid for compensable hours and reimbursed for authorized travel expenses per TSA Travel Policy.
 Supervisory status No Promotion Potential F Who May Apply This job is open to...
-Current internal employees of TSA on permanent or competitive temporary appointments, TSA-wide.
+All current internal employees of TSA on permanent or competitive temporary appointments with duty locations that are within the state of Arkansas.
 Salary range listed includes Locality Pay of 15.06%.
-This position is located at San Antonio International Airport (SAT) in San Antonio, TX.
+This position is located at Little Rock National Airport (LIT) in Little Rock, AR.
 Job family (Series) Requirements Conditions of Employment You must possess U.S. Citizenship or be a U.S. National.
 Must pass pre-employment drug screening AND random drug/alcohol testing.
-This is an Emergency Essential Position.
-You must
+Thi

 Mission:Protect the nation's transportation systems to ensure freedom of movement for people and commerce.Vision:Provide the most effective transportation security in the most efficient way as a high performing counterterrorism organization.Core Values:Integrity.
 Innovation.
 Team spirit.Workforce Expectations:Hard work.
 Professionalism.
 Integrity.History:On the morning of September 11, 2001, nearl...y 3,000 people were killed in a series of coordinated terrorist attacks in New York, Pennsylvania and Virginia.
 The attacks resulted in the creation of the Transportation Security Administration, designed to prevent similar attacks in the future.
 Driven by a desire to help our nation, tens of thousands of people joined TSA and committed themselves to strengthening our transportation systems while ensuring the freedom of movement for people and commerce.